 - (a) The SISC will conduct the activities required to demonstrate the capability of a Project to the SISC's satisfaction, in each of the workstreams shown in Figure 1.
-This workstream structure is shown as a guide only and to demonstrate the key functions that need to be carrier out for Project's that require an inter-network test. - (b) The SISC may determine whether workstreams should be combined or divided, and will determine the allocation of tasks between its members.
-Taking account of the nature and complexity of the Project, the SISC can define an alternative workstream structure when establishing its Terms of Reference. - (c) The SISC may consult with relevant NEM groups such as the Power System Modelling Reference Group (PSMRG), Operational Planning Working Group (OPWG) and Power System Security Working Group (PSSWG) as necessary for each workstream.
-Consultation is normally expected to cover key matters including network modelling and outcomes, and the test program. - (d) The Relevant TNSPs should provide regular updates on Project progress to the INTRC and other groups as necessary. - (e) It is expected that each SISC would report to the INTRC.
-The INTRC will include relevant planning, connections and operational personnel.
+This workstream structure is shown as a guide only and to demonstrate the key functions that need to be carried out for Projects that require an inter-network test. - (b) The SISC may determine whether workstreams should be combined or divided, and will determine the allocation of tasks between its members.
+Taking account of the nature and complexity of the Project, the SISC can define an alternative workstream structure when establishing its Terms of Reference, which may require approval by relevant executives. - (c) The SISC or relevant workstreams may consult with relevant NEM groups such as the Power System Modelling Reference Group (PSMRG), Operational Planning Working Group (OPWG) and Power System Security Working Group (PSSWG).
+Consultation is normally expected to cover key matters including network modelling and outcomes, and the test program. - (d) The Relevant TNSPs may provide updates on Project progress to the INTRC and other groups as necessary. - (e) It is expected that each SISC would consult the INTRC, in particular regarding the proposed test program as well as decisions to undertake tests or not undertake tests.